top of page

 Chesterfield Senior Spireites -v- Sheffield Wednesday

-Two friendly matches took place with Sheffield Wednesday Walking Football Club on Wednesday 18th September as part of their warm up games before the Sheffield League starts.
+Two friendly matches took place with Sheffield Wednesday Walking Football Club in September as part of their warm up games before the Sheffield League starts.
 The Senior Spireites squad was partly made up of players who cannot usually attend daytime competitive matches due to work commitments or age restrictions with the remaining players including some Owls fans.

 The game on pitch one was a topsy-turvy game where the winning team switched several times to finish up 4-3 to Wednesday over the course of 4 x 12 minute sessions.
 On pitch two the Senior Spireites had the upper hand at 6-2 with one playing session to go but Wednesday put on their shooting boots and scored four goals to finish the game 6-6!